teo029/docs/docs/main/faq.md

 ## __General SDK__

+### Which Identity should I use to initialize Ditto?

+Use [Online Playground](./common/mesh-network/online-playground) for development and [Online With Authentication](./common/security/authentication) for production.

 ### How do Ditto enabled apps sync without internet connectivity?

 There are 3 ways for Ditto enabled apps to sync without connectivity.